marcos4503/frontend-http-request/README.md

     //Get the parsed JSON response if the ResponseHeader is the expected and run OnError callback if is not the expected ResponseHeader... var jsonReply = httpRequest.GetParsedJsonIfApiUsingBackendResponseBuilderHaveReturnedExpectedResponseHeaderAndRunOnErrorCallbackIfNotReturned(textResponse, "success");

-    //If don't have a JSON object, stop here, since the OnError callback was executed... if(jsonReply == null)
+    //If there is a JSON object, it means that the API response contained the expected header and the parsed JSON object was obtained, so we continue... if(jsonReply != null){

-        return;
+        //Run on success code...

-    //Executes the success code, since at this point, there is a JSON object, since the ResponseHeader contained what was expected...
+    }
 });
 httpRequest.AddFormField("car", "honda");
 httpRequest.AddFormField("model", "civic");